The Road Goes Ever On (song): A different walking song

 West of the Moon, East of the Sun.

-The final line of the verse is a variant on the phrase "East of the Sun and West of the Moon", which is used in fairy-stories like the Norwegian tale of that name for another world that is fantastically difficult to reach – in this case Aman, which can only be reached by the Straight Road, accessible only to elves since the world was remade.
+The final line of the verse is a variant on the phrase "East of the Sun and West of the Moon", which is used in fairy-stories like the Norwegian tale of that name for another world that is fantastically difficult to reach – in this case Aman, which can only be reached by the Old Straight Road, accessible only to elves since the world was remade.

 Musical arrangements

 Classical music

 The Danish Tolkien Ensemble has set all the versions of "The Road Goes Ever On" to music.

 The title song and several others were set to music by Donald Swann as part of the book and recording The Road Goes Ever On, named for this song.
 The entire song cycle has been set to music in 1984 by the composer Johan de Meij; another setting of the cycle is by the American composer Craig Russell, in 1995.
 All the songs have been set to music by The Tolkien Ensemble across their four Tolkien albums, starting with An Evening in Rivendell, as part of the now completed project of setting all poems in The Lord of the Rings to music.
 The UC Berkeley Alumni Chorus commissioned the American composer Gwyneth Walker to set the poem to music in 2006, which she did in several musically unrelated ways.